 It’s Not Just Kissing

-Kissing isn’t the only way the bacteria that causes cavities can be transferred from one person to another.
+Kissing isn’t the only way the bacteria that cause cavities can be transferred from one person to another.
 People with poor oral hygiene put others at risk doing other activities including:

 - Sharing utensils or straws

 - Splitting food

 We have heard of people who never had cavities in their lives, suddenly have several after beginning to date someone with gum disease or poor oral hygiene!

 While you can’t necessarily control your partner’s oral health, you can definitely control your own.

 - Brush with a soft-bristled toothbrush twice a day